SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 3. The client uses the same client ID across the issuer-sharing client configurations.
 4. Regarding client authentication, one of the following applies:

-* The client authenticates to the authorization server in both client configurations with a signature-based authentication method using the same key pair (e.g., the `jwt-bearer` client authentication from {{!RFC7523}}).
+* The client authenticates to the authorization server in both client configurations with a signature-based authentication method (e.g., the `jwt-bearer` client authentication from {{!RFC7523}}) using the same key pair.
 * The client interacts with the authorization server in both client configurations without requiring client authentication (i.e., using the implicit grant, or as a public client).

 For brevity of presentation, in the following, let H-AS, H-RS, and H-Config denote an honest authorization server, resource server, and client configuration, respectively.
 Let A-AS, A-RS, and A-Config denote an attacker-controlled authorization server, resource server, and client configuration, respectively.